USRSE/usrse.github.io/_posts/2022-08-30-sept-comm-call-on-groups-summary.md

-During the US-RSE September Community Call, co-chairs Miranda Mundt (Sandia National Laboratories) and Joshua Teves (National Institute of Health) detailed the engagement of the Outreach WG so far this year at SciPy (Birds of a Feather Panel), eScience (Workshop), and Supercomputing (Workshop).
+During the US-RSE September Community Call, co-chairs Miranda Mundt (Sandia National Laboratories) and Joshua Teves (National Institutes of Health) detailed the engagement of the Outreach WG so far this year at SciPy (Birds of a Feather Panel), eScience (Workshop), and Supercomputing (Workshop).